 ABFF, which encourages and rewards artistic excellence, providing a platform for more than 1,000 narrative feature films, documentaries, shorts and Web originals, boasts a long history of incredible talent, including Will Packer and Ryan Coogler.
 The festival is always a highlight for both aspiring and veteran lovers of cinema.

 To kick things off, Cadillac – which returned as a partner of ABFF for the eighth consecutive year –held an exclusive luncheon Wednesday called the Cadillac Welcome Luncheon At ABFF: Black Hollywood Now.
-During the event, actors Tristan “Mack” Wilds participated in a panel conversation about the importance of ABFF and its impact on Black creatives in the film industry.
-Moderated by Allison McGevna, VP of Women’s Lifestyle at iOne, the event also featured a performance by Jade Novah.and
+During the event, actors LeToya Luckett and Tristan “Mack” Wilds participated in a panel conversation about the importance of ABFF and its impact on Black creatives in the film industry.
+Moderated by Allison McGevna, VP of Women’s Lifestyle at iOne, the event also featured a performance by Jade Novah.

 Guests of the exclusive event, which included celebs like Jay Ellis and Bevy Smith, had the chance to see the first-ever Cadillac XT4, an all-new compact crossover that will be available in dealerships this fall.